Tirosint-Sol is a newer thyroid medication that was recently released in the United States to treat hypothyroidism.

 - People who continue to have the symptoms of hypothyroidism (weight gain, fatigue, hair loss, etc.) despite taking their thyroid medication each day and having “normal” labs.

-- People who have a schedule which doesn't allow for their thyroid medication to be taken on an empty stomach.
+- People who have a schedule that doesn’t allow for their thyroid medication to be taken on an empty stomach.

 - People who take multiple other types of prescription medications (these medications can all potentially interfere with thyroid medication absorption)